ALA Presidential Citation for Innovative International Library Projects

 - The project must be current, that is, it must be in operation during the year that the Citation is awarded.

-The deadline for nominations has been extended to April 7th .
-Nominations are submitted to the ALA International Relations Office (e-mail: intl@ala.org) for review by the IRRT Reception Committee.
+The deadline for nominations is March 15, 2026.
+Nominations are submitted to the ALA International Relations Office (e-mail: intl@ala.org) for review by the IRRT Citation and Reception Committee.
+Download information about this call for American Library Association (ALA) Presidential Citation for Innovative International Library Projects.

 An invitation letter to attend the ALA International Librarians Reception and accept the citation will be issued to the successful nominations by the ALA International Relations Office.

-Successful nominations will receive a framed citation from the current ALA President at the International Librarians Reception on the Monday evening of the ALA Annual Conference.
+Successful nominations will receive a framed citation from the current ALA President at the International Librarians Reception at the ALA Annual Conference.
 The Citations will be announced in various ways including through an announcement on the IRRT website and its publication, International Leads.

-Funding to attend the ALA Conference is not provided, nor is there a financial award with the Citation.
-However, recipients requiring assistance with letters of invitation or other documents related to conference attendance should contact the ALA International Relations Office.
+Funding to attend the ALA Conference is not provided and there is no financial award with the Citation.
+Recipients requiring assistance with letters of invitation or other documents related to attending the conference should contact the ALA International Relations Office.

 Past Award Recipients